Credit:

 A great comforter can take your sleeping experience to the next level, but a bad one can make for a terrible night’s sleep—even if you have the best mattress money can buy and a great pair of sheets.

-Our team of sleep experts has slept under dozens of top-rated comforters and duvets, testing them for quality and how they felt while sleeping.
-From their warmth, to the fabric shell’s softness, to the overall construction, we thought about everything.
+We've slept under dozens of top-rated comforters and duvets, testing their quality and how they feel while sleeping, from warmth to fabric shell softness to overall construction.

-The best comforter we’ve found is the Linenspa All-Season Down Alternative Quilted Comforter (available at Amazon for $22.99) .
-It’s one of the least expensive we’ve tested, but it’s incredibly warm, velvety soft, and filled with a hypoallergenic down alternative that stays in place, thanks to its baffle-box construction.
+The best comforter we’ve found is the Linenspa All-Season Down Alternative Quilted Comforter (available at Amazon) .
+It’s one of the least expensive we’ve tested, but it’s incredibly warm, velvety, and filled with a hypoallergenic down alternative that stays in place, thanks to its baffle-box construction.

 The Linenspa is our Best Overall in part because stains come out quite easily, and you can always throw it in the washing machine.